CraftAcademy/chitter-challenge/README.md

 * Weekend Challenge No. 4 for [Maker's Academy Sweden.](http://www.makersacademy.se)
 * "Completed" by one novice full-stack developer in one weekend.
-* See the finished product live on the web at [www.ohchit.herokuapp.com](https://ohchit.herokuapp.com/) (work in progress!).
+* See the "finished" product live on the web at [www.ohchit.herokuapp.com](https://ohchit.herokuapp.com/).

 #User Stories